fraterrisus/walkthroughs/bards-tale-1/index.md

 ### Game Introduction

 *The Bard's Tale: Tales of the Unknown* is, in my opinion, one of *the* classic CRPGs.
 If you've played other games before but happen to be encountering this series for the first time, many of its mechanics will seem cliché.
 The _Bard's Tale_ series didn't exactly invent most of these mechanics, but it is one of the best and most well-known examples of the genre.

 Which is not to say that the game is without it's little issues... like, say, the fact that every version is slightly different from every other version.
 Folks who have done more disassembly work than I have claim that even the base combat statistics work differently from platform to platform, so what's true on one won't be exactly the same on the others.
-Throw in the fact that as part of inXile Entertainment's crowdfunding campaign for *Bard's Tale IV* (an excellent, modern CRPG that is totally worth playing) they managed to build a new version of the original trilogy with a bunch of optional switches embedded that change the mechanics even further, and the idea of making a document that's general enough to be useful on every platform without accidentally giving you misinformation is pretty hopeless.
+Throw in the fact that as part of inXile Entertainment's crowdfunding campaign for *Bard's Tale IV* (an excellent, modern CRPG that is totally worth playing) they managed to build a new version of the original trilogy with a bunch of optional switches embedded that allow you to pick and choose which mechanics you want in "Legacy Mode", and the idea of making a document that's general enough to be useful on every platform without accidentally giving you misinformation is pretty hopeless.

 So throughout this guide I'm going to try to stay away from making any specific suggestions based on game mechanics and stick to higher-level strategies that will help you no matter which platform you're playing on.
 I hope.
 My experience with the game is split between the Apple IIgs and MS-DOS platforms, but I'll try to point out places where I know those platforms differ from others.
+In particular, some of the advice in this guide will not match the rules that they implemented in the Remastered edition, even in Legacy Mode. *Caveat ludio.*

 I'm assuming you've acquired and read a copy of the manual and/or reference card for the game.
 It'll tell you the specific commands used to navigate around the game and give you a tour of the interface.
 The keyboard commands vary a bit between platforms, so usually I say this purely out of obligation but in this case I really do encourage you to find a copy of the reference card for your platform.
 Some versions of the game have copy protection, but it's fairly [straightforward](#experience-and-leveling-up) to deal with.

 For my money, the experience of playing *Bard's Tale I* is largely not about the story.
 Don't get me wrong; this isn't one of those CRPGs that staples on its backstory and then never mentions it again.
 The goal of the game really is to find and destroy Mangar, and several NPCs will help you progress in that direction as you explore.
 It's just that the game was designed such that you pretty much need to explore every square of every dungeon level in order to make sure you don't miss an item or an inscription that gives you a clue that you'll need to solve a puzzle much, much later in the game.
 A naive player that doesn't know that unwritten rule is almost certainly going to wind up not knowing the answer to that later puzzle, which means having to go back and scour every dungeon level for clues after the fact.
 I can't imagine that being "fun".